awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

   A list of requested partitions\.
 + `NextToken` – UTF\-8 string\.

-  A continuation token, if the returned list of partitions does not does not include the last one\.
+  A continuation token, if the returned list of partitions does not include the last one\.

 **Errors**
 + `EntityNotFoundException`